radiantearth/stac-spec/extensions/card4l-eo/README.md

 1.13: The algorithms can be given either in `proc:software` or as link with relation type `about`.
 One of them is **required** by CARD4L.

-1.15: STAC only mandates to use `processing:lineage` to describe processing chains, but you may also include or link to a more machine-readable processing chain description such as a Dask graph, a openEO process or a SNAP graph.
+1.15: STAC only mandates to use `processing:lineage` to describe processing chains, but you may also include or link to a more machine-readable processing chain description such as a Dask graph, an openEO process or a SNAP graph.

 1.17: Other data quality flags than `eo:cloud_cover` should be set.

+2.13 (SR): CARD4L lists no specific requirements thus it's missing in this document, too.

+3.2 (SR) / 3.3 (ST): Measurement Uncertainty is not required and it was not clear in which form this should be provided.
+Also the CARD4L specification states for SR that "[i]n current practice, users determine fitness for purpose based on knowledge of the lineage of the data, rather than on a specific estimate of measurement uncertainty."
+Thus this requirement is not captured in this document.

+3.3 (SR): Measurement Normalisation is not required and it was not clear in which form this should be provided.
+Thus this requirement is not captured in this document, but we have added a link relation type to link to information on measurement normalisation.

+4.1 (SR): This requirement doesn't list any direct requirements for the metadata.